playfulprogramming/playfulprogramming/content/20jasper/posts/javascript-holes-and-tolls/index.md

 [undefined, undefined]
 ```

-An array with `undefined` has values and is considered packed, while holes, well, are empty
+An array with `undefined` has values and is considered packed, while holes, well, are empty.

 You can't hold a hole in a variable—as far as I know, these are unique to arrays.
-If you try to access a hole, the value returned will be coerced to undefined
+If you try to access a hole, the value returned will be coerced to undefined.

 ```js
 Array(10)[0]; // undefined